letisiapangataa/letisiapangataa.github.io/_posts/2022-06-08-what-is-a-business-process.md

 - **Resource management:** Time and resources are allocated according to needs and goals, thereby minimising waste.
 - **Optimised performance:** Employees are assigned to tasks based on their maximum value, helping them to achieve their full potential and utmost level of satisfaction.
-- **Reduced risk:** Through business process automation, many operational risks are avoided and/or reduced.
+- **Reduced risk:** Through business process automation, many operational risks are avoided and / or reduced.
-‍- **Accountability:** Everyone is aware of their responsibilities and inputs / outputs are measurable.
+- **Accountability:** Everyone is aware of their responsibilities and inputs / outputs are measurable.
 ‍